TopDevPros/safelog/README.md

 Running a module while in the module directory may not create the log file for that module.

-If you are installing Safelog from github, be sure to also install the "solidlibs" package from PyPI.
+If you are installing Safelog from codeber.org, be sure to also install the "solidlibs" package from Codeberg.org.